simeononsecurity/simeononsecurity.ch/content/articles/securing-vulnerable-groups-cyber-threats-protection-strategies/index.en.md

 **Introduction**

 In the digital age, **cyber attacks** have become a pervasive threat, with various threat actors, including **foreign powers**, targeting sensitive information.
 Vulnerable and high-risk groups, such as minorities, activists, and dissidents, are particularly at risk of having their personal details accessed by these foreign entities.
-This article delves into the potential repercussions of such cyber attacks on these groups, the type of personal details that may be compromised, relevant government regulations, and steps to mitigate these risks.
+This article digs into the potential repercussions of such cyber attacks on these groups, the type of personal details that may be compromised, relevant government regulations, and steps to mitigate these risks.